Michalkcb/Michalkcb/README.md

 - 🤔 I’m looking for help

-    To find opportunity to make commercial project as Front-end developer.
-(I can code for free :)
+    To find opportunity to make commercial projects as Front-end developer.

 - 📫 How to reach me